We’re trial lawyers. Our core competency – above everything else – is trying cases to juries. And we specialize in beating giants.

 Unfortunately, many of these motions are granted – so defendants bring them in almost every case.
 At Madia Law, we’ve had a solid record on beating these motions, because we pride ourselves on doing solid discovery: on getting the admissions we need from defendants during discovery so that judges have no choice but to deny the defense motions for summary judgment.

-One of the things we analyze during our free consultation with you is the likelihood of your case beating summary judgment.
-We’ll sit down with you and go over the evidence that we believe is likely to come in: your testimony, documents or other evidence, testimony of other witnesses, and what evidence we think the defense will offer.
+One of the things we analyze is the likelihood of your case beating summary judgment.
+We’ll go over the evidence that we believe is likely to come in: your testimony, documents or other evidence, testimony of other witnesses, and what evidence we think the defense will offer.
 We’ll analyze that against relevant caselaw and tell you what we think the likelihood is that your case will survive summary judgment.

 If your case is likely to survive summary judgment, then its settlement value goes up tremendously.
 We make sure the defendant knows that it will have to go all the way through discovery only to lose its motion for summary judgment and have to face a jury trial.
 Our experience has been that defendants don’t like to face juries, and they really don’t like to face juries against us.
 So a defendant may pay a premium very early in your case to settle it, in order to avoid having to litigate (and pay legal fees) all the way through summary judgment, only to lose at summary judgment and then have to pay you a larger amount in order to avoid trial